Brian Pittman: Inhale Exhale

 Shortly after leaving Relient K, Pittman joined the band Inhale Exhale.
 They released their first album on November 21, 2006, entitled The Lost.
 The Sick.
 The Sacred.
 Pittman reportedly claimed after leaving Relient K that he wanted to play a different genre of Christian music, and said before that he grew up preferring metal music more.
 Inhale Exhale's style is much heavier than Relient K's.

+Personal life

+Pittman married on August 30, 2008, and currently resides in Canal Fulton, Ohio.

+Pittman owns a landscaping company called Aura Concrete & Landscaping.

 Discography

 Pittman has been on a combined fourteen releases with Relient K and Inhale Exhale.
 He has also appeared in three music videos for Relient K, and two videos with Inhale Exhale.

 He appears in Relient K's second Christmas album as bass on tracks 5, 6, 7, 8, 11, 12, 13, 14, and 16.